 Effectively Targeting Anti-Poverty Programs in Indonesia

-Targeted cash transfer programs have become an increasingly common tool for poverty reduction in the developing world, but identifying the poor can be challenging as governments often lack reliable information about incomes.
-Researchers in Indonesia compared the effectiveness of two methods of identifying the poor: a community method where villagers ranked households according to perceived wealth, and a proxy-means test which relied on measures of consumption and assets.
-The community methods of selecting who qualified for the cash transfer program were less accurate than proxy-means tests overall, but they greatly improved local satisfaction and better matched the poor’s own concept of poverty.
+Targeted cash transfer programs have become an increasingly common tool for poverty reduction in the developing world, but identifying the people experiencing poverty can be challenging as governments often lack reliable information about incomes.
+Researchers in Indonesia compared the effectiveness of two methods of identifying the low-income households: a community method where villagers ranked households according to perceived wealth, and a proxy-means test which relied on measures of consumption and assets.
+The community methods of selecting who qualified for the cash transfer program were less accurate than proxy-means tests overall, but they greatly improved local satisfaction and better matched the low-income individual's own concept of poverty.

-Around the world, governments aim to target essential social safety net programs to the poor.
-One challenge developing countries face is correctly identifying these households without reliable income data, as many of the poor work in the informal sector and lack verifiable income records.
+Around the world, governments aim to target essential social safety net programs to low-income households.
+One challenge low- and middle-income countries face is correctly identifying these households without reliable income data, as many people in poverty work in the informal sector and lack verifiable income records.
 Using unreliable information to identify eligible households can result in funds being diverted to richer households and leave fewer resources for the program’s intended beneficiaries.

 To combat this problem, governments have typically selected program beneficiaries using two methods that do not require formal income records: proxy means tests (PMTs) and community-based targeting.
 A proxy means test predicts a household’s income by collecting simple information about the assets they own.
 In community-based targeting, governments allow local community members to select beneficiaries, believing that they have better information about their neighbors’ poverty levels.
 Yet, if elite community members use the targeting process to give transfers to their friends and relatives living above the poverty line, community-based methods could potentially increase the amount of funds diverted to ineligible households.
 The choice between the two approaches is generally framed as a trade-off between the better information that communities might have versus the risk of elite capture in the community approach.